Sanyam-0311/Movie-Recommendation-System/README.md

-# Movie-Prediction-System
-Predicts top 10 movies based on user’s recommendation and choices.
 # Movie Recommendation System

 This is a Python code implementation of a movie recommendation system.
 The system uses the concept of TF-IDF (Term Frequency-Inverse Document Frequency) and cosine similarity to recommend movies to users based on their input.